Jesus Christ the Good Shepherd

 What does Jesus say sets the good shepherd apart from a hired hand?

-Knowledge and commitment: "I am the good shepherd; I know my sheep and my sheep know me... and I lay down my life for the sheep" (John 10:14-15) — a relationship the hired hand, who has no real stake in the flock, doesn't share.
+Knowledge and commitment: "I am the good shepherd; I know my own and my own know me... and I lay down my life for the sheep" (John 10:14-15, RSV-CE) — a relationship the hireling, who has no real stake in the flock, doesn't share.

 Jesus Christ the Good Shepherd